 The University of Pennsylvania, founded by Benjamin Franklin in 1740, is located on a 299-acre urban campus in Philadelphia, PA.
-There are 4,722 total faculty members in addition to 10,605 undergraduate students and 11,355 full-time graduate students.
-Penn is ranked #6 of National Universities, according to U.S. News and World Report, and is the fourth-oldest institution of higher education in the United States.
+There are 4,722 total faculty members in addition to 10,183 undergraduate students and 10,890 full-time graduate students.
+Of these students, 4,859 are international.
+Penn is ranked #8 of National Universities, according to U.S. News and World Report, and is the fourth-oldest institution of higher education in the United States.
 Penn is well known for its athletic teams in addition to its academic opportunities.
-The Quakers have varsity teams in 31 sports and are a member of the NCAA Division I Ivy League conference.
+The Quakers have varsity teams in 33 sports and are a member of the NCAA Division I Ivy League conference.

 Within the larger university, students at Penn select one of four colleges for undergraduate study.
 There are also twelve graduate programs and schools on campus, including the Perelman School of Medicine, the first medical school in North America.